TheodoreEhrenborg/tiny_stories_rl/docs/src/reinforce_vs_rloo.md

 This technique is known as REINFORCE-Leave-One-Out (RLOO---see [Ahmadian et al.](http://arxiv.org/abs/2402.14740) for more).

-Here's a plot of the reward over time of two RLOO runs (both green) versus the REINFORCE runs above:
+Here's a plot of the reward over time of two RLOO runs (both green), versus the REINFORCE runs above:

 <figure>
   <img src=assets/reinforce_rloo.png alt=""/>
   <figcaption>The x-axis is number of steps</figcaption>
 </figure>

-RLOO can take longer to find a high reward.
+RLOO can take longer to find a high reward, since it has to generate multiple texts
-The x-axis is number of text generations, and RLOO has to generate multiple texts (in my case 10) to get an estimate of recent rewards.
+(in my case 10) to get an estimate of recent rewards.
 Hence it only takes 1 optimizer step per 10 generations.
+The x-axis is the number of text generations (what TensorBoard sees as steps).

 But RLOO avoids getting stuck on a low-reward sequence, and its final reward is higher.
 This is because RLOO is "never satisfied".
 If it gets mostly reward 92 but occasionally a reward of 93, RLOO will push the model weights towards reward 93 even though reward 92 is already very good (maximum possible is 97).